Simavi’s mission is a healthy life for all.

 We believe in a healthy life for all.
 We base this on the World Health Organisation’s definition: ‘Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.’

 Whilst working towards our mission to achieve a healthy life for all, we seek to support the realisation of the right to health.
 The right to health is a fundamental part of our human rights, and of our understanding of a life in dignity.
 Internationally, it was first articulated in the 1946 Constitution of the World Health Organisation (WHO).

-Simavi strives for a world in which all women and girls are socially and economically empowered and able to pursue their rights to a healthy life, free from discrimination, coercion and violence.
+Simavi strives for a world in which all women and girls are socially and economically empowered to pursue their rights to a healthy life, free from discrimination, coercion and violence.

 In general, women and girls face greater challenges in achieving a healthy life than men and boys.
 Our mission, a healthy life for all cannot be achieved when millions of women and girls around the world are denied this right.
 In our work, Simavi focuses on improving the health of women and girls.
 We ensure that they have the freedom and ability to make informed choices and have the means to pursue their right to a healthy life.